Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an assistant professor in the Department of Mathematics and Computer Science at the University of Lethbridge.
-My work sits between mathematics, computer science, and public health, and I am especially interested in building compositional, interpretable, data-driven frameworks for complex dynamic systems.
+I am an Assistant Professor in the Department of Mathematics and Computer Science at the University of Lethbridge, Alberta, Canada.
+Before joining U of L, I was a Postdoctoral Fellow at the Topos Institute (Oxford Office).
+And I completed both my Ph.D. and M.Sc. degrees in Computer Science at the University of Saskatchewan, Canada.

+---

+My research bridges mathematics, computer science, and public health.
-I aim to develop modeling tools that combine the rigor of applied category theory with the flexibility of machine learning and simulation.
-The goal is to make it easier to integrate models across scales, improve transparency, and support real decision-making in public health settings.
+I develop theory-based and data-informed frameworks that integrate dynamic modeling, machine learning, category theory, and data science to better understand and support real-world decision-making in public health.

-My current research directions include:

-- Compositional dynamic modeling — categorical and modular approaches to system dynamics and agent-based models.
-- AI-assisted simulation — bringing learning and probabilistic reasoning into dynamic modeling workflows.
-- Public health applications — models for infectious diseases and population-level interventions.
+I am passionate about translating abstract theory into practical impact.

+Outside of research, I love planting and caring for indoor plants, creating a calm and creative workspace.
+I am also deeply committed to supporting women, newcomers, under-represented groups, and new parents in mathematics and computer science—helping others find belonging and balance in academia.

 ---